yAOwzers/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, OS-X
 * **Notebook shelf**: a list of all notebooks entered by the user

+## Appendix B: Instructions for manual testing
+Given below are instructions to test the app manually.
+>**Note**: These instructions only provide a starting point for testers to work on;
+>testers are expected to do more *exploratory* testing.

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}